 Hermant et al (2013) Amitozyn impairs chromosome segregation and induces apoptosis via mitotic checkpoint activation.
 PLoS One 8 e57461 PMID: 23505430

 Do you know of a great paper that uses AZ 3146 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for AZ 3146